It's a New Day in Public Health.

 What happens at a screening?

 If the results are positive, some doctors may order another test called an oral glucose tolerance test.
-This test is conducted by measuring your fasting blood glucose level, then measuring it again one, two and three hours after drinking a glucose drink.
+This test is conducted by measuring your fasting blood glucose level, then after drinking a glucose drink your blood will be measured every hour for two to three hours.
+High blood glucose levels at any two or more blood test times means you have gestational diabetes.

 If the results are positive, your doctor will recommend a treatment plan.
 Treating and managing gestational diabetes is critical to your health and your baby's health.